Skip to main navigation Skip to content

 “We had three centres join during the floods with new educators joining us as well.
 During that time, we won a National Safety award at Townsville, which was cool.

-“Then, when my AD was able to run Townsville, I came back to direct at Mount Louisa.
+“Then, when my AD was able to run Townsville, I came back to Goodstart Mount Louisa as a Centre Director.
 It's been good to come back because it's like coming back home.
 Some of the staff that were here when I was here last are still here.

 “I'm sitting at the same desk that my mum was at many years ago.
 She lives in Cairns now; she's got her bachelor and she's running a centre up there.